1973 Roseville Yard Disaster

-The Roseville Yard Disaster was an accidental explosion and fire that occurred on 28 April 1973, at a major Southern Pacific rail yard in the city of Roseville, California, USA.
-The shipment of munitions bound for the Vietnam War originated at the Hawthorne, Nevada Naval Ammunition Depot.
+The Roseville Yard Disaster was an accidental explosion and fire that occurred on April 28, 1973, in the United States at a major Southern Pacific rail yard in the city of Roseville, California.
+The shipment of munitions bound for the Vietnam War originated at the Hawthorne Naval Ammunition Depot in Hawthorne, Nevada.
 Explosions continued for a number of hours and the loudest could be heard as far as 40 miles away.
 There were no fatalities, although 48 people were injured.